-Rosenfeld Injury Lawyers LLC works with victims of Chicago motorcycle accidents to make sure they get the justice and recovery that they deserve and, frankly, need to move on from the event and lead productive lives.
+The personal injury attorneys at Rosenfeld Injury Lawyers LLC work with victims of Chicago motorcycle accidents to make sure they get the justice and recovery that they deserve and, frankly, need to move on from the event and lead productive lives.

 However, it is not easy.
 Riders are normally saddled with extraordinary medical bills, long-term pain, and an inability to perform the kinds of tasks they used to be able to before the accident.
-Plus, in most circumstances, the people that caused the incident and the insurance companies that represent them are in no mood to cooperate with you.
+Plus, in most circumstances, the people who caused the incident and the insurance companies representing them are in no mood to cooperate with you.

 The Structure and Vulnerability of the Brain in a Motorcycle Crash

 Brain injuries (concussion, traumatic brain injury, etc.) are far and away one of the most serious issues you can face following a motorcycle crash.
 Therefore, we want to review its structure and vulnerability to better understand the risks you face while riding and what you might encounter in a collision.

 The brain is the control center of the human body.
 It has three parts:

 - Brain stem